Eastwood set to challenge decision to prosecute him over Gaza march involvement

 Under Northern Ireland’s legislation governing parades and processions, the organisers of such events must apply in advance to the Parades Commission adjudication body for permission to march.

-Eastwood, 42, is one of several people facing prosecution in relation to the event on February 14 last year.
+Eastwood, 42, is one of five people facing prosecution in relation to the event on February 14 last year.

 The court was told that he and two of the other defendants are to ask Northern Ireland’s Public Prosecution Service (PPS) to review the basis for pursuing the case.